 - Suggest a Time to Reschedule.
 Propose a new time to reschedule the meeting.
-Doing this makes the other participants know you’re still interested in the meeting and your reason for cancelling is genuine.
+Doing this makes the other participants know you’re still interested in the meeting and your reason for canceling is genuine.
 While proposing a new time, be aware that there may be counter-proposals as they may not fit well into other people’s schedules.

 After discussing the best ways to write a cancellation email, here are some examples of how they’re used.